raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_5.md

 --- task ---

 If you have not done so already, please complete the Year 8 ['Relevance' trial training survey](https://ncce.io/8qJtQB){:target="_blank"} to confirm that you have finished the course and provide some feedback.
+This is required so that we can reimburse your school for supply cover.

 --- /task ---